-7.2.4 50 Series The design feature that enables the 50 series defoliator to do more work faster is the shrouded front steel drum 1.
+7.2.4 (50) Series The design feature that enables the 50 series defoliator to do more work faster is the shrouded front steel drum 1.
 The shrouded drum 1 is able to remove the majority of foliage leaving only a couple of inches of petioles and keeping the rear drums clear of excess leaves allowing them to perform their jobs more effectively.
 Drum 2 rotates with the direction of travel its job is to the clean the front side of the beet as shown in Figure 25.
 The 2nd drum has 10 sets of flails compared to the 6 of the rear drum because of the rotational direction makes for a less aggressive cleaning action.
 Drum #3 rotates against the direction of travel used 6 sets of flails and its flails contact the back half of the beet removing the final petioles from the beet crown.
 By looking to see where the petioles remain will let you know if the 2nd, 3rd or both drums need to be raised or lowered.
 Lower or raise the hitch to adjust for level and lower rear struts to adjust drum 2 and drum 3 flail height.
 Both hitch and rear strut adjustments will affect the other drum so double check flail heights for both drums after making any adjustments.

-7.2.5 00 Series 00 series defoliators do not have the front shroud that the 50 series have and because of this the front drum doesn't do as much work, leaving more petioles and even some leaves for the 2nd and 3rd drums to clean up.
+7.2.5 (00) Series 00 series defoliators do not have the front shroud that the 50 series have and because of this the front drum doesn't do as much work, leaving more petioles and even some leaves for the 2nd and 3rd drums to clean up.
 Similar to the 50 series the 00 series defoliator needs to run level with both the 2nd and 3rd drums at the same height; however the 2nd drum (because of the increased petioles) will not be able to clean the front of the beet by itself, and needs the 3rd drum to help.
 In order to do that travel speed must to be decreased so additional strikes are made by the flails to each beet crown to perform the quality of job desired.
 Adjustments are performed in the same manner with the front hitch adjusting machine level and the rear struts raised or lower to adjust for flail height.

 7.2.6 Loose Beets In some conditions beets may be knocked loose from the ground which prevents them from being harvested.
 The best way to minimize this is to raise the flail height as high as possible while still removing the petioles.
 This will provide less aggressive impacts to the beet.
 Adjusting travel speed doesn't help much and in some cases will be worse for this condition as the tangential velocity of the flails is much greater than any fractional change from reducing travel speed.
-Instead, if raising flail height doesn't provide enough relief, lowering the PTO rpm in conjunction with reducing travel speeds will provide a less aggressive impact on the beets.
-This should be done in addition to raising the flail height.

-7.2.7 3rd Drum Height (50 series only)
+7.2.7 2nd & 3rd Drum Height (50 series only)

 On all 50 series Amity defoliators the 3 drum can be adjusted upwards.
-With the defoliator run level as intended shown in Figure 24, the front steel drum 1 is 2.5 inches (6cm) ( higher than rubber drums 2 and 3; with drum 1 removing the majority of foliage and drums 2 and 3 cleaning the petioles from the crown of the beet.
-The purpose of drum 3 being adjustable is for beet stands with poor emergence where beet height varies drastically.
-In this situation when running level the front steel flails would be slicing off the tops of higher beets.
-Raising the 3rd drum allows the operation to lower the rear of the defoliator and raise the front with the end result of having drum 1 higher.
-This adjustment may also be used as the flails become worn and the rubber flail's 2.5 inches (6cm) difference in operating height becomes closer to the front steel drum.
+When the defoliator is level, the front steel drum 1 is 2.5 inches (6cm) higher than rubber drums 2 and 3.
+The purpose of drum 3 being adjustable is for poor beet stands where beet height varies drastically.
+In this situation, running the defoliator level might cause the front steel flails to damage the larger beets..
+Raising the 3rd drum allows the operator to lower the rear of the defoliator and raise the front (drum 1) higher.
+This adjustment may also be used to account for flail wear.